EvrisNastou/CS50P/README.md

 ## ⚠️Disclaimer:

-## ❗This is my solutions for CS50P program and it is not allowed to copy them and sumdit the us your onw solutions.
+## ❗This is my solutions for CS50P program and it is not allowed to copy them and sumdit the us your own solutions.
 If you do that you violate the [Academic Honesty](https://cs50.harvard.edu/python/2022/honesty/) of the course.